 - Personal care: Perfumes, soaps, shampoos, deodorants, toothpaste, nail polish, cosmetics (some contain lead), permanent and hair colorings, etc.

-Don’t underestimate the degree of toxicity from the items listed above, as constant exposure to these are slow poisons that we don’t realize.
+Don’t underestimate the degree of toxicity from the household things that we commonly use at home, as constant exposure to these are slow poisons that we don’t realize.